 Conscious biases, sometimes called explicit biases, are the exact opposite; beliefs about certain groups that holders are aware of and consciously supporting.

 In the workplace, biases can rear their heads in any number of ways.
 Regardless of the type of bias, the results are the same: certain individuals are excluded from situations in which they are qualified.

 For too long teams have felt wary about attacking unconscious bias because it can feel insurmountable.
 But there are ways to overcome unconscious bias and improve diversity in the workplace.

-Here at HiringSolved, we believe that the first step to overcoming bias is to visualize and understand that it’s there.
+Here at HiringSolved, we believe that visualizing bias is the first step to overcoming it.

 HiringSolved will visualize the diversity rate of a pipeline, previous employers, top skills, and more to help recruiters understand a talent pool.
 In addition, HiringSolved’s Diversity Insights dashboard makes reporting on the diversity of your database simple and effective.

 Diversity Prediction funnel analysis allows you to see exactly where diverse candidates are succeeding or failing in the hiring process.
 If you are seeing massive dropoffs at certain points of the journey, you’re one step closer to understanding how to overcome that roadblock.

 What You Can Do To Overcome Bias

 To start, use tools like HiringSolved to see where unconscious bias is creeping into your hiring process.
 It’s easy to turn a blind eye to problems if you don’t see data to back them up, but don’t hide from the reality of the situation.
 To get better, we need to acknowledge and understand that there is a problem.